For information hover over number | Click on project number | Overview of overall plan

-On Baakenhafen, HafenCity’s largest harbor basin, a dense blend of residential and leisure uses, open-air spaces and workplaces is emerging
+A city for everyone: HafenCity’s largest harbor basin, is surrounded by a dense (social) blend of residential and leisure uses, green open space and workplaces

 Over the next few years, a dense urban cityscape will grow up on the site – more than one kilometer in length – offering a range of housing and leisure opportunities, as well as commercial uses (© ELBE&FLUT) Start slideshow

 In coming years, a sustainable “urban village” will grow up around Baakenhafen basin in the midst of this major city.
 On both sides of HafenCity’s longest harbor basin, a green, socially mixed neighborhood for living and leisure will develop.
 Social organizations have been involved in developing housing concepts for a variety of housing – much of it strongly subsidized (currently 39 percent) – for families, students and retired people.
 The neighborhood will also provide many work places..

 The topographical center will be Baakenpark, an artificial promontory extending over 1.6 ha, surrounded by water, which will fulfill a wide range of functions: as a green space and recreational area, as well as esthetic eye-catcher, but also as a connecting element between the northern and southern sections of the quarter.
 The whole neighborhood, apart from a few individual projects in the northeast, will probably be completed by 2021.